 What does Punk Rock mean to me?

-I didn’t grow up a punk rock fan; quite the contrary.
-But, as I’ve moved through life, punk has seemed to follow me.
+I didn’t grow up a Punk Rock fan; quite the contrary.
+But, as I’ve moved through life, Punk has seemed to follow me.
 I’ve always been a sort of against-the-grain kind of guy.
 Not in a bad way, but for one reason or another, I always seem to be the one that’s just on the outskirts of the proverbial circle.
 When you’re a kid, the way you style yourself will sort of assign you to your group.
 My problem was, the way I styled myself did not coincide with how felt, or what I liked.
 I was something of an enigma, so needless to say – I had a rough time growing up.
 I had no group.
-From a young age I was attracted to the rebels, renegades and antiheros.
-I loved the shake, rattle and roll of Elvis Presley.
-I fascinated with the idea of outlaw country perpetuated by Johnny Cash.
+From a young age, I was attracted to the rebels, renegades, and antiheros.
+I loved the shake, rattle, and roll of Elvis Presley.
+I was fascinated with the idea of Outlaw Country perpetuated by Johnny Cash.
 Most importantly, I loved the way they seemed to piss people off.
 At the time, it made sense to me.
 They had a certain unmistakable mystic and charisma about them that I wished I had.
 As I’ve grown older, I have learned to understand and embrace my perceived flaws, and even sometimes, use them to my advantage.
-We are who we are, and the only choice we have is to accept it, or let it bury us.
+We are who we are, and the only choice we have is to accept it or let it bury us.
 Right?
 Right.

-In my early 20’s I started going to punk rock shows with my life-long friends Brian and Joe.
+In my early 20s, I started going to Punk Rock shows with my life-long friends Brian and Joe.
 It became a sort of bond between the three of us.
-For a few beer-soaked hours, we could forget the stress of everyday life and just envelope ourselves in the music.
-We saw dozens of bands from the Jawbreaker reunion in Chicago to Against Me in Brooklyn.
+For a few beer-drenched hours, we could forget the stress of everyday life and just envelope ourselves in the music.
+We saw dozens of bands from the Jawbreaker reunion in Chicago to Against Me! in Brooklyn.
 Over the years, I’ve developed a bad back and early-stage tinnitus in my right ear, but I have absolutely no regrets.
 Some of the most memorable moments of my life were spent with Joe and Brian at various sweat-soaked venues, buzzed off PBR.
-I look back on countless late evenings where my ex-wife drove an hour into NYC to pick us up, and we drunkenly would listen to Brian tell us why The Smiths and Joy Division “changed his life” in his early 20’s for the 100th time, while she patiently drove us home.
+I look back on countless late evenings where we would drunkenly listen to Brian tell us why The Smiths and Joy Division “changed his life” in his early 20s for the 100th time.
 Those are nights I would never trade for anything.
-In many ways, punk rock was the very real and literal glue that bonded us together as friends.
-As we entered our 30’s, the ideals of what punk rock is based upon may have, in some ways, defined us as people.
+In many ways, Punk Rock was the very real and literal glue that bonded us together as friends.
+As we entered our 30s, the ideals of what Punk Rock is based upon may have, in some ways, defined us as people.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/